05 Feb 2026

 Assistive technology in disability support is becoming an everyday part of life in Australia — supporting independence, safety, and participation in ways that fit into daily routines.

-As technology becomes more accessible, people are finding new ways to manage routines, stay connected to support, and build confidence at home and in the community.
+As technology becomes more accessible, people are finding new ways to manage routines, stay connected to support, including disability support services that fit into daily life, and build confidence at home and in the community.

 Below are the key assistive technology trends shaping disability support in Australia, and how they’re being used in everyday settings.